 Your health visitor or GP can refer you to an NHS dietitian or you can find a private practice one here.
 Make sure your dietitian is a paediatric dietitian with experience in food allergies in order to support you fully.

-How can I find out about more about CMPA?
+How can I find out more about CMPA?

-There is information available on CMPA on the British Dietetic Association website
+There is information available on CMPA on the Allergy UK website

 Are there any alerts I should sign up to?